Vandalism funding to repair school property

 Key information about vandalism funding

-What it is: funding included each year in your operational funding, to repair damage caused by vandalism.
+Funding included each year in your operational funding, to repair damage caused by vandalism.

-What it is for: you can only use the funding to repair Ministry-funded buildings and facilities, damaged by vandalism.
+You can only use the funding to repair Ministry-funded buildings and facilities, damaged by vandalism.

-The budget: the amount paid to your school is calculated in categories based on the number of pupils, the risk of vandalism in your area (determined by previous vandalism costs), and an upper limit of liability for your board in any one year.
+The amount paid to your school is calculated in categories based on the number of pupils, the risk of vandalism in your area (determined by previous vandalism costs), and an upper limit of liability for your board in any one year.

-For more details: your grant advice notice contains the details of the vandalism funding.
+Your grant advice notice contains the details of the vandalism funding.

 Vandalism is “wilful damage to or loss of any part of the school site, buildings or other facilities, excluding arson and normal wear and tear”.